duneroadrunner/SaferCPlusPlus/README.md

 ### Setup and dependencies

 The beauty of the library is that it is so small and simple.
 Using the library generally involves copying the include files you want to use into your project, and that's it.
 Three header files - "mseprimitives.h", "mseregistered.h" and "msemstdvector.h" - will cover most use cases.
 Outside of the stl, there are no other dependencies.
 A couple of notes about compling: g++(4.8) requires the -fpermissive flag.
 And in some cases msvc may complain about something about too many “inline” items.
 The error code will direct you to instructions to resolve the issue.
+For more help you can try the [questions and comments](#questions-and-comments) section.

 ### Registered pointers